 COMM 497, 498 Major Honors (3, 3)

-Independent research program for junior- and senior-level students who have strong academic record for a minimum of five previous semesters of college study.
-Overall G.P.A. of 3.5; G.P.A. of 3.7 in the major; and departmental approval required for enrollment.
+Independent research program for junior- and senior-level students who have strong academic record for five previous semesters of college study.
+Prerequisite: Overall G.P.A. of 3.5; major G.P.A. of 3.7; and departmental approval.